 The VCR is performed by sampling the original image using the appearance flow\cite{zhouViewSynthesisAppearance2016}.
 Since the involved transformation is rotation only, the flow can be computed geometrically, as outlined in Algorithm~\ref{alg:rot} and visualized in Fig.~\ref{fig:pose-rot}.
-A standardized image space point $(u, v)\in[-1,1]^2$ is first back-projected to the real space point $(x, y, z)$ on unit half sphere \footnote{This method is inspired by self-supervised monocular depth estimation\cite{zhouUnsupervisedLearningDepth2017,godard2019digging,vijayanarasimhanSfMNetLearningStructure2017}.
-However, depth information is not required and we can assume uniform depth (point clouds on unit half sphere) because only rotational transformation is considered.}, transformed by $T^{\mu\nu}$, and projected again to the image space.
-It is noteworthy that the right-hand sides of lines \ref{alg:rot-rinv} and \ref{alg:rot-r} are the forms for equidistant projection with a FoV of $\pi$ radians; however, this algorithm is applicable to any invertible projection function $r$.
+A standardized image-space point $(u, v)\in[-1,1]^2$ is first back-projected to the real space point $(x, y, z)$ on unit half-sphere \footnote{This method is inspired by self-supervised monocular depth estimation\cite{zhouUnsupervisedLearningDepth2017,godard2019digging,vijayanarasimhanSfMNetLearningStructure2017}.
+However, depth information is not required and we can assume uniform depth (point clouds on unit half-sphere) because only rotational transformation is considered.}, transformed by $T^{\mu\nu}$, and projected again to the image-space.
+It is noteworthy that the right-hand sides of lines \ref{alg:rot-rinv} and \ref{alg:rot-r} are the forms for equidistant projection with an FoV of $\pi$ radians; however, this algorithm is applicable to any invertible projection function $r$.

-For the dual-fisheye image, some pixels in the front image correspond to pixels in back image after rotation, and \textit{vice versa}.
+For the dual-fisheye image, some pixels in the front image correspond to pixels in the back image after rotation, and \textit{vice versa}.
 This interchange can be resolved by generating multiple predicted images and blending them, as shown in Fig.~\ref{fig:pose-rot}.
-Given the camera rotation $T$, the transformations between camera frames $T^{\mu\nu}$ are computed for four different patterns of $\mu\nu \in \{ ff, fb, bf, bb\}$, where e.g. $fb$ is read as ``\textit{back} to \textit{front} through rotation".
-Assuming $T$ is given on front camera frame and $T_l$ converts front to back camera frames, and \textit{vice versa}, these transformations are written as
+Given the camera rotation $T$, the transformations between camera frames $T^{\mu\nu}$ are computed for four different patterns of $\mu\nu \in \{ ff, fb, bf, bb\}$, where e.g. $fb$ is read as ``\textit{back} to \textit{front} through rotation''.
+Assuming $T$ is given on the front camera frame and $T_l$ converts front to back camera frames, and \textit{vice versa}, these transformations are written as